terryaney/Documentation.Camelot/README.md

 ---|---|---
-debug | [DebugOptions Object](#DebugOptions-Object) | Assign properties that control debugging capabilities. view | string | Assign the Kaml View to use in this KatApp in the form of `Folder:View`. inputSelector | string | A jQuery selector that specifies which inputs inside the view are considers RBLe Calculation Service inputs.
+debug | [DebugOptions Object](#DebugOptions-Object) | Assign properties that control debugging capabilities. view | string | Assign the Kaml View to use in this KatApp in the form of `Folder:View`. inputCaching | boolean | Whether or not inputs should automatically persist and restore from `Storage`. userIdHash | string | Optional hashed User ID to use as a key in different storage situations. inputSelector | string | A jQuery selector that specifies which inputs inside the view are considers RBLe Calculation Service inputs.
 By default, _all_ inputs are selected via a selector of `input, textarea, select`. viewTemplates | string | A `comma` delimitted list of Kaml Template Files to use in the form of `Folder:Template,Folder:Template,...`. ajaxLoaderSelector | string | A jQuery selector that indicates an item to show at the start of calculations and hide upon completion.
 By default, `.ajaxloader` is used.